 - All Websites Are Responsive – All designs are mobile-responsive out of the box.

-- The AI is Not Perfect – While Bookmark should be able to design the perfect website for you based on your answers, there is no guarantee that you will love the result.
+- The AI is Not Perfect – While Bookmark should design the perfect website for you based on your answers, there is no guarantee that you will love the result.
 You may still have to adapt your design.

 - Pricing is A Bit High – The pricing is a little more expensive than what you would pay with other website builders.

-Why is Bookmark one of the best Squarespace alternatives?
+Why is Bookmark?
 If you love the idea of having your website generated automatically, then Bookmark should be the right choice.

 Weblium: Very nice designs